yujinakayama/transpec/README.md

 * `be_truthy` and `be_falsey` matchers are renamed version of `be_true` and `be_false` and their behaviors are same.
 * `be true` and `be false` are not new things.
 These are combinations of `be` matcher and boolean literals.
 These pass if expectation subject is exactly equal to boolean value.

 So, converting `be_true`/`be_false` to `be_truthy`/`be_falsey` never breaks your specs and this is the Transpec's default.
 If you are willing to test boolean values strictly, you can convert them to `be true`/`be false` with `--boolean-matcher true,false` option.
-Note that this may break your specs if your library codes don't return exact boolean values.
+Note that this may break your specs if your application codes don't return exact boolean values.

 ---